-In 2016 she joined the producing team of Hotel Mumbai alongside Basil Iwanyk, Gary Hamilton, Mike Gabrawy, Andrew Ogilvie and Joe Thomas.
+In 2016 she was p.g.a. producer on Hotel Mumbai alongside Basil Iwanyk, Gary Hamilton, Mike Gabrawy, Andrew Ogilvie and Joe Thomas.
 The feature film is about the devastating terrorist attacks on Mumbai in 2008, and reunites Julie with award winning writer/director Anthony Maras.

 In 2019 Julie’s company Cyan Films partnered with Tenille Kennedy of The Koop to produce the family feature H is for Happiness, directed by award winning filmmaker John Sheedy.
-The film was one of four gala screenings at the Melbourne International Film Festival in 2019, and went on to win the prestigious Cinefest Oz Film Prize, as well as a Jury Prize at the 2020 Berlinale.
+The film was one of four gala screenings at the Melbourne International Film Festival in 2019, went on to win the prestigious Cinefest Oz Film Prize, as well as a Jury Prize at the 2020 Berlinale.

 From 2020 to early 2023, Julie was the Production Executive at the South Australian Film Corporation and oversaw internationally acclaimed productions such as The Stranger, The New Boy, Royal Hotel, Run Rabbit Run and Talk To Me.